 This page contains information specific for graduate students and their advisors.
-Find official Oregon State University COVID-19 information on the coronavirus website.
+Visit the official Oregon State University COVID-19 website.

 We have amended the policy on written comprehensive examinations to state that programs must permit examinations to be taken remotely.

-Using funding through the federal CARES Act, institutional funds and philanthropy, Oregon State has assembled emergency financial assistance for currently enrolled students.
-If you need help, please reach out right away.
-Contact the Office of Financial Aid (look for the chat box where you can make specific inquiries) or the in the Office of the Dean of Students at the Human Services Resource Center.
-Learn more about the CARES Act and who is eligible.
+If you need help financial help please contact the Office of Financial Aid (look for the chat box where you can make specific inquiries) or the in the Office of the Dean of Students at the Human Services Resource Center.

-Stay in close touch with your advisor/program coordinator about continuing to make progress toward your degree.
+Stay in close touch with your advisor or program coordinator about continuing to make progress toward your degree.

-Students facing significant new obstacles to timely completion as a result of the university’s COVID-19 measures should contact their program head about eligibility for tuition support.
+Students facing significant new obstacles to timely completion of their studies and degree as a result of the university’s COVID-19 measures should contact their program head about eligibility for tuition support.